kubernetes/enhancements/keps/sig-apps/3541-add-enforcedRollingUpdate-to-statefulset-update-strategies/README.md

 ### Goals

 1. Extend `RollingUpdate` strategy with `podProgressTimeoutSeconds` field to enable timeout-based detection of stuck pods
+2. Enable pod recreation during updates when a pod needs to be updated, deleted and recreate it regardless of whether the old pod was Running/Ready (departing from current behavior where stuck pods block updates)
-2. Automatically replace pods that fail to become Ready within the configured deadline
+3. Automatically replace pods that fail to become Ready within the configured deadline
-3. Maintain sequential ordering guarantees for StatefulSet updates
+4. Maintain sequential ordering guarantees for StatefulSet updates
-4. Provide clear status conditions and events when progress deadline is exceeded (similar to Deployments)
+5. Provide clear status conditions and events when progress deadline is exceeded (similar to Deployments)
-5. Support both `OrderedReady` and `Parallel` pod management policies
+6. New behavior supports both `OrderedReady` and `Parallel` pod management policies

 ### Non-Goals